 And so, when is the best time to have “The Talk?”

-While acknowledging that it is necessary, most parents will admit that discussing sexual topics with their children isn’t the easiest thing to do.
-Many adults, over age 30 especially, never had focused, positive, nurturing conversations about sex with their own parents growing up.
-The most “sex talk” some of us received was simply, “Don’t come home pregnant!” or “Don’t get anyone pregnant!,” with the occasional threats on our lives if we dared to do so.
+While acknowledging that it is necessary, most parents will admit discussing sexual topics with their children isn’t the easiest thing to do.
+Many adults, those over the age of 30 especially, never had focused, positive, nurturing conversations about sex with their own parents growing up.
+The most “sex talk” some of us received was simply, “Don’t come home pregnant!” or “Don’t get anyone pregnant!” with the occasional threats on our lives if we dared to do so.

 There weren’t as many conversations about contraception or protection from sexually transmitted infections/diseases (STI/Ds) either, and that’s likely attributed to the lack of knowledge back then.
-HIV/AIDS wasn’t the number one killer of Black women in my age bracket back then either.
+HIV/AIDS wasn’t the No. 1 killer of Black women in my age bracket back then, either.
 Now more than ever before, teaching our children about sex and sexuality is essential to their growth into adulthood.
-While every child and parent is different, here are some suggestions on when to approach certain topics based on age and how you might best address them.
+Although every child and parent is different, here are some suggestions on when to approach certain topics based on age and how you might best address them:

 The best thing parents can do at this age is teach children proper names for their genitals and show them how what they have might be different from their opposite gender.
 Parents can also have a basic conversation about good and bad touches.
-While we pray that our children are never sexually molested or assaulted, it’s important to help them identify what touches are acceptable and which are not.
+We pray that our children are never sexually molested or assaulted, but it’s important to help them identify which touches are acceptable and which are not.
 We should also begin creating a safe and positive environment where our children can feel comfortable asking any questions.